 In any medical records review process, the data collected is to be properly cross-checked and clarified with a previous medical update given by the physician.
 Processing medical documents call for experience and expertise from the part f the reviewers.

 Turn Around Time (TAT) for a Medical Record Review

 TAT refers to the time taken by a medical record review company to review medical records for any medical or legal purpose.
 How long does it take a medical expert to review a case?
-Usually, within 48 hours of the submission of medical records, a medical expert can complete the medical record review.
-However, the time frame required to complete the medical record review and analysis depends upon three variables.
+Usually, within 48 hours of the submission of medical records, a medical expert can complete the medical records reviews.
+However, the time frame required to complete the medical records analysis depends upon three variables.

 - Readability of the Medical Chart:

 Medical records, as mentioned earlier, may either be in paper documents or electronic versions.
 Some records may not be in a readable format due to poor photocopying or poor handwriting.
 Medical records may also be comprised of shorthands like abbreviations, acronyms, and medical codes which represent the medical terms and treatment strategies.

 Reviewing such documents may be more time-consuming as the reviewing expert has to accurately interpret the record without losing any valid data.